-1. Pull the emergency stop button out.

-- 2. Turn the O/Manual/Auto switch to O.

-- Press the front panel Fault Acknowledge/ Reset button.
+- 1. Pull the emergency stop button out. - 2.
+Turn the O/Manual/Auto switch to O. - 3.
+Press the front panel Fault Acknowledge/ Reset button. - 4.
+Return O/Manual/Auto switch to desired position.

-- 4. Select Manual or Auto, as required.

 Emergency Stop shutdown status can be reset only at the operator control panel.